Each Christmas The Trussell Trust takes thousands of shoe boxes filled with presents to some of the poorest people in Eastern Europe.

 - Contact us to see if we can find a solution

-- Go to our Just Giving page to make a donation and we’ll fill a box for you.
+- Donate below and we’ll fill a box for you.

 We rely on our fabulous donors and volunteers to make this project a success.
 Would you like to volunteer at our sorting warehouse this November?